mspnp/serverless-reference-implementation/README.md

 git remote add <remote-name> <remote-url> # this remote url corresponds to the prerequisite step 4th
 ```

-Export the following environment variables:
+Export the following environment variables

 ```
 export SERVICECONNECTION=<service-connection-name> # use the name configured in the 2nd prerequisite step